wtomendes/velum-extension/README.md

 4. Test the extension in your preferred browser
 5. Submit a pull request

-## License

-This project is licensed under the terms included in the LICENSE file.

 ## Support

 For support, feature requests, or bug reports, please open an issue in this repository.

-## Screenshots

 ![Check it out!](readme-assets/Check%20it%20out!.gif)